 It is normal to feel these symptoms after distressing events.
 This could be the loss of someone close to you or a relationship breakdown.
-When events like these take place, it is helpful to talk over how you are feeling with a person you trust, or you may prefer to express your feelings in writing or with the use of images.
+When events like these take place, it is helpful to talk over how you are feeling with a person you trust.
 If you are finding it difficult to cope, you should also visit your GP.